patientlyreviewed/WebFundamentals/src/content/en/tools/chrome-devtools/console/index.md

 ## Viewing logged messages {: #view }

-Web developers often log message to the Console to make sure that their JavaScript is working as expected.
+Web developers often log messages to the Console to make sure that their JavaScript is working as expected.
 To log a message, you insert an expression like `console.log('Hello, Console!')` into your JavaScript.
 When the browser executes your JavaScript and sees an expression like that, it knows that it's supposed to log the message to the Console.
-For example, suppose that you're in the process of writing the HTML and JavaScript for a page.
-Here's your code:
+For example, suppose that you're in the process of writing the HTML and JavaScript for a page:

     <!doctype html>
     <html>